arokem/scipy-optimize/02-linear-models.md

 where $\hat{y}$ is the model estimate of the dependent variable (the "hat" on top of the variable indicates that it is estimated through the model, rather than the one that we measured).
-Then we will want to find values of the paraemters $\beta_i$ that bring about the smallest possible value of SSE.
+Then we will want to find values of the parameters $\beta_i$ that bring about the smallest possible value of SSE.

 As mentioned before, finding good values for the parameters, $\beta_i$ is called "fitting the model".
 It turns out that linear models are easy to fit.
 Under some